sempresaurita/uikonf-website/code-of-conduct/index.markdown

+---
+title: Code of Conduct
+description: Don’t be a Jerk.
+Be excellent.
+---

+{% include top.html %}

 #Code of Conduct

 All attendees, speakers, sponsors and volunteers at UIKonf are required to agree with the following code of conduct.
 Organizers will enforce this code throughout the event.
 We are expecting coorporation from all participants to help ensuring a safe environment for everybody.